tundisto/demisto-web-form-angular/README.md

 ## Building the Angular client

-Run `ng build` to build the project in development mode.
+Run `ng build` to build the project in development mode (this may fist require a global installation of the the Angular CLI with `sudo npm install -g @angular/cli`).
 The build artifacts will be stored in the `dist/` subdirectory.
 Use the `--prod` flag for a production build.

 ## Connecting to the Application

-Browse to `http://<yourserverip>:4000` in your favourite web browser to launch the application.
+Browse to http://yourserver:4000 in your favourite web browser to launch the application.